GitBrincie212/Apel-Mod/docs/Interceptors In Depth.md

 // (This is located somewhere else) particleObject.setBeforeDraw(myOwnClass::myOwnInterceptorLogic)
 ```

+## How To Create Your Own Object Interceptors
 If you are an **object creator** well, it is up to you to specify your own custom interceptor but for this document.
 We will
 copy the default apel implementation.
 Suppose we have the following class
 ```java